confluentinc/cp-ansible/VARIABLES.md

 ### ksql_user

 Only use to customize Linux User ksqlDB Service runs with.
-User must exist on host.
+Default user is cp-ksql

 Default:  "{{ksql_default_user}}"